Qapples/Smash64MovesetEditorCore/README.md

 Welcome to the Smash 64 Moveset Editor from Qapples.

 It converts human readable markup code into hex data that can be patched into your Ssb64 game rom.
-In addition, it will also convert hex data into human readable code (although this will come at a later date)
+In addition, it will also convert hex data into human readable codes

 The markup code is formatted as such:
 (OPCODE) (PARAMTERS)